Disaster! Damn that sock/shirt/towel that has just turned your linen bed sheets into a tie-dye attempt that should have stayed in the 70's.

 Tip 4: Bleach and wash

-Use non-chlorine, oxygen based bleach on the affected bed sheets or linen while the laundry is still wet.
-Use the bleach in cold water, and combine with a normal laundry detergent in a wash.
+Use non-chlorine, oxygen-based bleach on the affected bed sheets or linen while the laundry is still wet.
+Use the bleach in cold water, and combine with regular laundry detergent in a wash.

 Tip 5: Use a commercial colour remover

-I have had to use commercial colour remover twice in my laundry lifetime, and the first worked very successfully.
-The second wasn’t so good, but I think it was simply too much material for the remover.
+I have had to use a commercial colour remover twice in my laundry lifetime, and the first worked very successfully.
+The second time wasn’t so successful.
+I think it was just too much material for the remover.